LiveNathan/blog/_posts/overlap-save.md

 }
 ```

+### Refactor 4 - Smaller methods

+Our method is only about 40 lines long, but splitting it into smaller methods will make it even easier to understand and
+test.

 ## Introduction

 > While programming can help in understanding mathematical concepts, it's not the other way around. — Mike X. Cohen